 Views of Palazzo Medici

 The area where Palazzo Medici was built initially belonged to the Cardelli who lived nearby; the property was bought in 1550 by Pope Julius III for his brother Balduino; the existing buildings were modified by Bartolomeo Ammannati who separated the frontal part of the palace from the garden by designing a courtyard decorated by an elegant inner fašade.
-Ammannati was involved also in the design of the Pope's villa.
+Ammannati was involved also in the design of the Pope's villa and of Palazzo Ruspoli and Villa Medici.

-Inner fašade in the courtyard with the coat of arms of Pope Julius III.
+Inner fašade in the courtyard with an early example of "serliana" window and the coat of arms of Pope Julius III.
 A detail can be seen in the image used as background for this page

 The palace was confiscated by Pope Paul IV, Pope Julius III's successor, on the grounds that it had been acquired and modified by using public money.
 Pius IV, the following pope, was on friendly terms with Cosimo the then Duke of Florence; the Ciocchi Del Monte, the heirs of Pope Julius III, who were of Tuscan origin, appealed to him to obtain the restitution of their confiscated properties.
 Cosimo brokered an agreement with Pope Pius IV and in recognition of his services he obtained this palace, which was since called Palazzo Medici or di Fiorenza.